ubc-library-rc/template/docs/local.md

 ```

 ## 3. Generate the site
-Now you can run any workshop site locally by changing to the outermost directory of the repository and running the terminal command `jekyll serve`
+Now you can run any workshop site locally by changing to the `docs/` directory of the repository and running the terminal command `jekyll serve`

+{: .note}
+You may wonder why you can't just put `_config.yml` in the root directory and use `source: docs`, then run from the root directory.
+Well, technically you *can*, but only for a local installation (ie, `jekyll serve`).
+Github Pages overrides some of the `_config.yml` options, and `source` is one of them.
+While there is nothing prohibiting you from putting a `_config.yml` into your root directory, if you *do*, **do not** push it to Github.
+Add it to the `.gitignore` file.

-The terminal output will include the local "Server address" (usually `http://127.0.0.1:4000`).
-Paste this address into any web-browser to view the site locally.
+The terminal output will include the local "Server address" (usually `http://127.0.0.1:4000`). `localhost` is usually a synonym for `127.0.0.1`, so you can almost always use `http://localhost:4000`.
+Paste or type this address into any web-browser to view the site locally.
+Note that it's **http**, not **https**.

-As long as jekyll serve is running the site will update when you save changes to your local files (press _ctrl-c_ to stop serving).
+As long as `jekyll serve` is running the site will update when you save changes to your local files (press _ctrl-c_ to stop serving).
+That's changes to the Markdown files.
+If you change `_config.yml`, you will need to restart `jekyll serve`.

 Once you're satisfied with your local changes use git to push your commits to GitHub.
 The changes will appear on the public workshop site within a few minutes.

+{: .note}
 Jekyll creates two directories in your local repository: _.jekyll-cache/_ and *_site/*.
 These are only required to serve the site locally.
 Do not `git add` these directories or push them to GitHub.
-{: .note}
+The default `.gitignore` file already has these, but you should endure that you do not add these files.